gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

 ### Learn more about IoT Central properties and Azure IoT Hub device twins

 Learn more about Azure IoT Central, properties, and device twins from Azure Sphere Developer Learning Path lab 3 [Set the room virtual thermostat with Azure IoT Device Twins](https://github.com/gloveboxes/Azure-Sphere-Learning-Path/tree/master/zdocs_vs_code_iot_central/Lab_3_Control_Device_with_Device_Twins).

 ---

+## Extend and integrate Azure IoT Central applications with other cloud services

+Azure IoT Central is also extensible using rules and workflows.
+For more information, review [Use workflows to integrate your Azure IoT Central application with other cloud services](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-configure-rules-advanced?WT.mc_id=julyot-co2-dglover)

+---